khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 ## Overview

-The navigation is a consistenly available user interface structure that contains functionality for moving around GitLab as well as for accomplishing core tasks.
+The navigation is a consistently available user interface structure that contains functionality for moving around GitLab as well as for accomplishing core tasks.
 The navigation is made up of two main components: The navigation sidebar and the [breadcrumb](/components/breadcrumb).
 These components were designed to work together within the bigger picture of [page templates (draft)](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1556) to invoke a sense of reliable wayfinding.

 ### Layout